 Hygiene and safety practices apply to everyone, even those without symptoms.
 According to a Centers for Disease Control and Prevention update as of July 10, 2020, estimates are that 40% of people infected with COVID-19 are asymptomatic and the chance of transmission from people with no symptoms is 75%.

-- Maintain at least 6 feet of physical distance from other people at all times
+- Maintain at least 6 feet of physical distance indoors and outdoors from other people at all times

 - Avoid crowded places (see Gatherings and meetings defined below)